Frequently Asked Questions

 Here you will find answers to many of the most commonly asked questions about our water service.
 If you don’t find the answer here, please contact us at 720-977-6600 or Water@ThorntonWater.com.

 Voluntary guidelines or mandatory watering restrictions will be defined by our current drought status.
 The good news is, you can have a healthy green lawn watering no more than 3 days per week using the cycle & soak method during most of the irrigation season.
-Download a recommended 3 day per week watering guide and learn more about programming your irrigation controller.
+Download our Watering Guide and learn more about programming your irrigation controller on our fact sheet.

 A sprinkler zone refers to all sprinkler heads controlled by one valve (and all the turf area covered by the water spray from those sprinkler heads).
 Sometimes during a drought, guidelines or restrictions limiting the amount of time you can water each zone of your landscape is part of the response plan.